MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoicemailUserSettings.md

 ### -PromptLanguage
 The PromptLanguage parameter represents the language that is used to play voicemail prompts.

-Now the following languages are supported:
+The following languages are supported:

 - "ar-EG" (Arabic - Egypt)
 - "ar-SA" (Arabic - Saudi Arabia)